cloudflare/cloudflare-docs/content/cloudflare-one/analytics/private-network-discovery.md

 1. Select the status you want to assign to your applications.

-Each application’s status will now be updated across charts and visualizations within Shadow IT Discovery.
+Each application’s status will now be updated across charts and visualizations within Private Network Discovery.